 Oil must be changed after the first 500 miles and thereafter at 2500-mile intervals in normal service conditions.
 Oil change intervals should be shorter in cold weather.
-Big Bear Choppers recommends 20W50 V-TWIN oil.
-2.5 - 3 Quarts of oil is recommended.
+Big Bear Choppers recommends 20W50 V-Twin oil.
+2.5 - 4.5 quarts of oil is needed, depending on model.